 The RCN is currently involved in the following fertility related projects.

-New project - Fertility Preservation - what nurses need to know (Fertility Nursing Forum)
+New project - Fertility Preservation Workshops - what nurses need to know (Fertility Nursing Forum)

 The Fertility Nursing Forum led a project in 2016-17 which resulted in the publication in 2017 of the RCN Clinical Professional Resource on Fertility Preservation.
 Feedback from presentations at conferences confirm that fertility and non-fertility nurses would welcome more training about how to present the options available for fertility preservation for adults, young people and children with medical conditions which are likely to impair their fertility and how to raise sensitive questions with patients.
-The workshops will benefit members by making them aware of the options and help them develop the knowledge and skills to enable them to discuss fertility preservation with patients.
+Four regional workshops, organised and delivered jointly between the RCN Fertility Nursing Forum and the British Fertility Counselling Association (BICA), will benefit members by making them aware of the options and help them develop the knowledge and skills to enable them to discuss fertility preservation with patients.